Curate

 A curate (/ˈkjʊərɪt/) is a person who is invested with the care or cure (cura) of souls of a parish.
-In this sense, "curate" means a parish priest; but in English-speaking countries the term curate is commonly used to describe clergy who are assistants to the parish priest.
+In this sense, curate means a parish priest; but in many English-speaking countries the term curate is commonly used to describe clergy who are assistants to the parish priest.
 The duties or office of a curate are called a curacy.

 Etymology and other terms

-The term is derived from the Latin curatus (compare Curator).
+The term is derived from the Latin curatus (compare curator).